 You asked Codex to “refactor the auth module to use the new session API.”
-Forty minutes later it stops mid-task: the PR has eight files changed but six more it touched still have leftover // TODO: migrate this comments.
-Or the transcript ends with “Context window exceeded” or “Maximum tool calls reached.”
-Codex did real work, but it ran out of budget partway through and now your branch is half-migrated.
+Forty minutes later it stops mid-task: the PR has eight files changed, but six more it touched still carry leftover // TODO: migrate this comments.
+Or the transcript ends with context_length_exceeded, or it pauses to compact and never recovers.
+Codex did real work, but it ran out of context partway through and your branch is now half-migrated.

-This is not a Codex bug — it is what happens when a task spans more code than fits in the model’s context plus its tool-call budget.
-The cure is scoping discipline before you start, plus a few harness-level levers (model choice, breaking changes into multi-PR plans, surgical file lists).
+This is not a Codex bug.
+It is what happens when a task spans more code than fits in the model’s context window.
+As of June 2026, Codex CLI does not enforce a hard per-task “tool-call cap” — instead it auto-compacts the conversation when token usage crosses a threshold, and a refactor that is too big simply keeps blowing past what compaction can preserve.
+The cure is scoping discipline up front, plus a few harness-level levers (model choice, multi-PR plans, surgical file lists, and compaction tuning).

 Common causes

-1. Task touches more files than the context can hold
+1. The task touches more files than the context can hold

 You asked for a refactor across the auth module: 30 files, 8k lines.
-Even with a 200k-token context, Codex burns budget reading each file and producing edits.
-Halfway through, it cannot fit the next file’s content alongside the running plan.
+Even with a large context window, Codex burns budget reading each file and producing edits.
+Partway through, the next file’s content no longer fits alongside the running plan, so auto-compaction kicks in — and if compaction can’t keep the thread coherent, the run stalls.

-How to spot it: Transcript ends with context_length_exceeded, Maximum context reached, or just trails off after N files with the remaining files untouched.
+How to spot it: transcript ends with context_length_exceeded or Maximum context reached, or it trails off after N files with the rest untouched.

 3. One file in the patch is enormous

 A 5,000-line generated file (lockfile, SVG, vendored library) is included in the diff.
-Reading and writing it consumes most of the budget for one operation.
+Reading and rewriting it consumes most of the budget for a single operation.

 4. Codex re-reads files it already has in context

-The model loses track of what it already loaded, calls read_file on the same path three times.
+The model loses track of what it already loaded and calls read_file on the same path several times.
 Each read costs tokens.
-By the end, half the context is duplicate file content.
+By the end, a big slice of the window is duplicate file content.
+(Note: after a compaction, Codex automatically re-reads up to 5 recently edited files — useful, but on a sprawling task it can mean repeatedly re-loading the same large files.)

-How to spot it: Search transcript for repeat read_file calls on the same path.
-Common in older agent harnesses without memoization.
+How to spot it: search the transcript for repeat read_file calls on the same path.

 You wrote “clean up the auth module.”
-Codex interpreted that as “rewrite 12 files,” when you would have been happy with “rename User.uid to User.id across the auth module.”
+Codex read that as “rewrite 12 files,” when you would have been happy with “rename User.uid to User.id across the auth module.”
 Open-ended scope expands until it busts the budget.
+Empirical data on agentic pull requests bears this out: rejected PRs touch roughly 10% more files and carry about 17% more changed lines than accepted ones (MSR 2026 study of ~33,000 agentic PRs).
+Smaller is not just easier on the agent — it merges more often.

-How to spot it: Compare your task description to the actual files Codex touched.
-If it changed unrelated things (“while I was here, I also…”), the scope was unbounded.
+How to spot it: compare your task description to the files Codex actually touched.
+If it changed unrelated things, the scope was unbounded.

 Shortest path to fix